buildwithaura/aura/manual/index.md

 ---------------

 #### Start a new project
-Start a new project using "aura new":aura_new.html.
+Start a new project using [aura new](aura_new.html).
 This creates a folder with a simple bare-bone Aura project.

     $ aura new myproject
        create  myproject/